okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

     content: This is an Anything-as-a-Source custom client developer guide to synchronize any HR source with Okta user profiles.
 ---

 This guide outlines how to develop a custom client to manage an identity source with Okta for the Anything-as-a-Source (XaaS) integration.
-The custom client can be a standalone app or a component of an existing app that drives the synchronization between the HR source (the identity source) and the Okta Universal Directory.
+The custom client can be a standalone app or a component of an existing app.
+The client drives the synchronization between the HR source (the identity source) and the Okta Universal Directory.

 ---